 My Homeschool provides an art Art and Picture Study course and a Music Appreciation course with your membership.
 We also include a few extra art lessons but we don’t believe in bogging you down with multiple craft projects that will probably end up in the bin.
 We have confidence that you can organise this subject according to your own talents and opportunities.
 Here are some ideas on teaching homeschool art .

-Teaching a foreign language is an optional subject in most states —except in WA and Victoria.
-Charlotte Mason firmly believed that children should be offered a taste and see approach to learning a language.
-Many of her pupils, who traditionally would not have been taught a language became skilled in three languages at the end of their school studies.
+Teaching a foreign language is one of the eight learning strands of the Australian Curriculum.
+Charlotte Mason firmly believed that children should be offered a ‘taste and see’ approach to learning a language.
+Many of her pupils, who traditionally would not have been taught a language, became skilled in three languages at the end of their school studies.

 Physical Education and Health Studies